corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 ### Implement the `ContractState` interface

+Use <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`s</a> to create the `BoardingTicket` state.
+The state must use the `participants` field, but has no additional requirements so you do not need to use any of `ContractState`'s sub-interfaces.

 `ContractState` allows Corda to use the `BoardingTicket` class as a state.
 As in the `MarsVoucher` state, you need to implement a method to populate the `participants` of the state.

+Your code should look like this now:

 ```kotlin
 package net.corda.missionMars.states